-The Irina colony counter is a fully automatic system that offers many efficiency gains for your food safety lab.
+The Irina petri dish handling system is a fully automatic system that offers many efficiency gains for your food safety lab.
 The machine has high-quality electronics and is low-maintenance.
-The colony counter has two carousels - one where the petri dishes are stacked and another for re-stacking the scanned dishes.
+The Irina has two carousels - one where the petri dishes are stacked and another for re-stacking the scanned dishes.
 This type of machine has been around for several years and has been used with success at Friesland Campina in the Netherlands.

 Would you like more information?

 Would you also like to greatly increase the production of your laboratory?
-The Irina automatic colony counter makes that possible.
+The Irina petri dish handling system makes that possible.
 Call us for an obligation-free appointment on +31 (0)71 3310085.

 The Irina colony counter: working method

-The automated colony counter reads the barcode, removes the lid by means of a vacuum and slides the Petri-dish into the Interscience Scan 1200.
+The automated petri dish handling system reads the barcode, removes the lid by means of a vacuum and slides the Petri-dish into the Interscience Scan 1200.
 The count is carried out and the barcode, photos and counts are saved in a file which can be imported into the Lab Information Management System (LIMS).
 The top-lid is then put back on the Petri-dish.
 This whole process is fully automated!
 The machine also automatically stacks dishes with a damaged barcode or other error reading.
 Watch the demo-film or read the technical description of this machine.
 Read more

 The Irina colony counter: example